rtortora/pg-migrations/README.md

 # pg-migrations

-A simple postgresql migration management tool.
+A simple postgresql migration management tool for PostgreSQL with a focus on providing low-friction raw SQL migration file management.

 Features: